WayneDW/WayneDW.github.io/_posts/2021-06-01-Lyapunov-Poincare.md

 Given a smooth function $g$, we know that $Var_{\{\mu}}(g)\leq \int (g-c)^2 d\mu$ for all $c$.
 In what follows, we set $f=g-c$, where $c$ is a constant to be selected later.

-Next, we reformulating the drift condition as follows:
+Next, we reformulate the drift condition and take an integral with respect to $\mu$:

 $\int f^2 d\mu \leq \int \frac{-LV}{\lambda V} f^2 d\mu + \int f^2 \frac{b}{\lambda V}1_{B(0, R)}d \mu$